mhovgard/SP/dockerfiles/README.md

 ```
+docker run -i -t -v PATH_TO_YOUR_REPOSITORY/gui/web:/code -p 3000:3000 sp_web_dev
 ```

-Install all dependencies with
+Install all dependencies by entering the /code directory and running
 ```
+npm install
 ```

-compile the code by tunning
+compile the code by running
 ```
 gulp build
 ```